codeoverflow45/Rock-Paper-Scissors-Game/README.md

 ## Audio Effects

 - **Button Clicks**: A click sound is played when the player makes a move.
-- **Score Increases**: A different sound is played when the player's score increases.
+- **Score Increases**: A different sound is played when the player's score increases from computer score.

 Audio files (`click-sound.mp3` and `score-increase.mp3`) are included in the project.
 You can customize or replace them as needed.